-This year has been the year the world opened back up again and we really made the most of exploring some new places, we’ve listened to our friends suggestions and had some wonderful experiences all across Birmingham and the Midlands and so we thought we would recap some favourites and invite some friends, other moms (and no that’s not a typo) in the West Midlands to also share their recommendations for family friendly places to visit across Birmingham all year round with annual passes and memberships offering great value for money.
+We have really made the most of exploring some new places, we’ve listened to our friends suggestions and had some wonderful experiences all across Birmingham and the Midlands and so we thought we would recap some favourites and invite some friends, other moms (and no that’s not a typo) in the West Midlands to also share their recommendations for family friendly places to visit across Birmingham all year round with annual passes and memberships offering great value for money.

 Westbourne Rd, B15 3TR

 We are personally recommending the Botanical Gardens.
-I have a single adult annual pass because under 5s visit for free and a membership allows you to invite one guest to accompany you for free entry.
+I have a single adult annual pass because under 5s visit for free and an annual membership allows you to invite one guest to accompany you for free entry.
 Members also get the added bonus of free parking which saves £2 on every visit.
 An adults pass is £42 and family passes are £67 for the year.

-We visit the gardens regularly throughout the year, enjoying the peaceful surroundings in the middle of the city.
+We visit the Birmingham Botanical gardens regularly throughout the year, enjoying the peaceful surroundings in the middle of the city.
 With tea rooms, two childrens play areas and of course the beautiful botanicals and glass houses there’s something new to explore with every visit.
 Our highlights this year include access to the dinosaur exhibit and some the live music events from the bandstand during the summer.